A Geometric View of Closure Phases in Interferometry: Closure Phase Relationships on -Polygons

-The relations established for closure phases on a triad of array elements can be extended to generic closed $N$-polygons in the aperture plane.
-A closed $N$-polygon can be decomposed into $N-2$ adjacent triads with each adjacent pair sharing a side and all such triads sharing a common vertex.
-The net closure phase on the $N$-polygon is simply the sum of the closure phases on the adjacent elemental triads defined here.
-This is because the visibility phase measured by the element spacing on the shared side between adjacent triads appears as the negative of each other and thus vanishes perfectly in the net sum (see also \cite{Cornwell1987}).
+The closure phase relations established on a triad of array elements can be extended to generic closed $N$-polygons in the aperture plane.
+A closed $N$-polygon can be decomposed into $N-2$ adjacent triads with each adjacent pair sharing an edge and all such triads sharing a common vertex as shown in Figure~\ref{fig:N-polygon-cphase}.
+The closure phase on the $N$-polygon is simply the sum of the closure phases on the adjacent elemental triads defined here, where the visibility phase measured by the element spacing on the edge shared between adjacent triads appears as the negative of each other and thus vanishes perfectly in the sum \citep[see also][]{Cornwell1987}.